procore/documentation/api_essentials/tls_reqs.md

 ## Checking for TLS 1.2 Server Compatibility

 The Qualys SSL Labs site provides a tool for checking your server compatibility with TLS 1.2.
-Open your browser and navigate to the [SSL Server Test](https://www.ssllabs.com/ssltest/index.html){:target="_blank" rel="noopener"} page, enter the hostname for your application and click Submit.
+Open your browser and navigate to the [SSL Server Test](https://www.ssllabs.com/ssltest/index.html) page, enter the hostname for your application and click Submit.

 > NOTE
 >